How To Have A Big Wedding On A Small Budget (Updated for 2020)

 Every bride wants to feel and look like a magical princess.
-You can create the look without spending big bucks on a wedding gown.
+You can create the look without spending big bucks on a wedding dress.
 Consider renting a gown or buying a fabulous used one.
 Vintage consignment shops hold a treasure trove of possibilities.
 Or consider elegant cocktail dresses for you and your bridesmaids.
-Have the groom and his men wear dark suits instead of tuxedoes.
+Have the groom and his men wear wedding suits instead of tuxedoes.

 Wedding cakes can certainly be an artistic masterpiece.
 And that can be reflected in the astronomical price.
 The bakery section in your local market will have lovely, customized cakes.
 It’s doubtful that anyone will be able to tell or care about the difference.
 Cake is cake, and guests will gobble it up, regardless who baked it.